 The Johns Hopkins Health Policy Internship (HPI) is a non-paid, for-credit, course-based internship program that offers students the opportunity to gain first-hand experience and insight into the public health policy making process.
 All students currently enrolled in Bloomberg School graduate degree programs are eligible to apply.

 Placements are with local, state, and federal policymakers in Maryland, and take place from December to May.
 Selected interns are expected to spend a minimum of one day a week (6-8 hours) on-site in the policymaker’s office while the legislative session is underway, though virtual internships may be considered.
 Interns will provide either general or topic-specific legislative assistance to the policymaker throughout the legislative session, which may include conducting background policy research, developing policy briefs, engaging with stakeholders, contributing to written and/or oral testimony, or assisting with the development of bills and amendments.

 Internship activities are supplemented by regular structured meetings with course faculty and other interns and culminate in an end-of-year symposium presentation.
-Applications for HPI open in September/October.
+Applications for HPI typically open in October.
 Students interested in learning more should contact the Practice Office.
 Policymakers interested in hosting a student should review frequently asked questions.

 "I learned about the nuances of the legislative process.
 There are many players involved in every bill.
 The policymakers work hard to advocate for public health issues knowing some of their bills will receive strong opposition.
 There are great people in government that still can get things done within the confines of the system.
 It gives me hope and faith in our process.
 I hope to be involved in a government role one day and the HPI experience help me solidify my career goals."
 (Placement: Maryland General Assembly)